-Bolt hole edges must be no less than 5mm from the edge of the bolt ring, hatch or fitting.

-- 6.2.2 All fuel lines between the fuel tank and the engine must have a self-sealing breakaway valve.
-This valve must separate at less than 50% of the load required to break the fuel line fitting or to pull it out of the fuel tank. - 6.2.3 No lines containing fuel may pass through the cockpit. - 6.2.4 All lines must be fitted in such a way that any leakage cannot result in the accumulation of fuel in the cockpit. - 6.2.5 All components containing fuel at a pressure greater than 10barG must be located outside the fuel tank.
+- Be are secured to metallic or composite bolt rings bonded to the inside of the bladder. - Have bolt hole edges must be no less than 5mm from the edge of the bolt ring, hatch, or fitting. - iii.
+Attach directly to the fuel bladder and have no part of the survival cell structure included in the closure. - iv.
+Be secured with multiple fasteners in such a way that the absence of any single fastener does not compromise the security of the closure. - 6.2.2 Where the fuel bladder is attached to the survival cell, fixings must be designed so that if it is pulled away from the survival cell, the attachment will fail without compromising the integrity of the fuel bladder.
+For this assessment, the pull-out load for any fitting will be calculated from the clamp area between the fitting and the bladder (on one face of the bladder).
+Between a clamp area of 450mm2 and 13 000mm2, the load will be a linear interpolation between points (450mm2, 8kN) and (13 000mm2, 35kN).
+Above a clamp area of 13 000mm2, the load will be taken as 35kN. - 6.2.3 All fuel lines between the fuel tank and the engine must have a self-sealing breakaway valve.
+This valve must separate at less than 50% of the load required to break the fuel line fitting or to pull it out of the fuel tank. - 6.2.4 No lines containing fuel may pass through the cockpit. - 6.2.5 All lines must be fitted in such a way that any leakage cannot result in the accumulation of fuel in the cockpit. - 6.2.6 All components containing fuel at a pressure greater than 10barG must be located outside the fuel tank.